zynksoftware/Zynk-Workflow/_docs/Amazon-Vendor-Central-Connector/Uploading-Despatch-Advice-to-Amazon-Vendor-Central.md

 ---
 slug: uploading-despatch-advice-to-amazon-vendor-central
 redirect_from: "/article/162-uploading-despatch-advice-to-amazon-vendor-central"
-title: Uploading Despatch Advice to Amazon Vendor Central
+title: Importing Despatch Advice to Amazon Vendor Central
 ---
-This task will convert an input XML file containing despatch advice messages (DESADV) to EDIFACT D96A format, and upload them to Amazon Vendor Central.
+This task will convert an input XML file containing despatch advice messages (DESADV) to EDIFACT D96A format, and import them to Amazon Vendor Central.

 ## Settings
 ### Connection